bennellis/CIL_Sentiment_analysis/README.md

 Ben Ellis, Bruce Balfour, Florian Zogaj, Jakob Hütteneder Department of Computer Science, ETH Zurich

+The main directory used for testing our models was the Hyperparameters directory.

+To run use or code to train some models, pip install the requirements.txt using Python 3.10, and simply edit the config in Hyperparameters/config/config.yaml to the configuration you want, and run the Hyperparameters/main.py file.

+If you wish to test multiple models in the ensemble, you will have to edit the lists located in the Hyperparameters/ensemble.py file to work with the weights you have saved.

 Overview
 This project focuses on sentence-level sentiment classification of user-generated reviews.
 Each review is categorized into one of three sentiment classes: positive, neutral, or negative.